Urine Albumin and Albumin to Creatinine Ratio

 If albumin is detected in a urine sample collected at random, over 4 hours, or overnight, the test may be repeated and/or confirmed with urine that is collected over a 24-hour period (24-hour urine).

 For urine samples collected randomly (not timed), both albumin and creatinine usually are measured and an albumin to creatinine ratio (ACR) is calculated.
 This is done to provide a more accurate indication of the how much albumin is being released into the urine.
 The American Diabetes Association has stated a preference for the ACR for screening for albuminuria indicating early kidney disease.
 Since the amount of albumin in the urine can vary considerably, an elevated ACR should be repeated twice within 3 to 6 months to confirm the diagnosis.

 When is it ordered?

-According to the American Diabetes Association and National Kidney Foundation, everyone with type 1 diabetes should get tested annually, starting 5 years after onset of the disease, and all those with type 2 diabetes should get tested annually, starting at the time of diagnosis.
+According to the American Diabetes Association and National Kidney Foundation, everyone with type 1 diabetes should get tested starting 5 years after onset of the disease and then annually, and all those with type 2 diabetes should get tested starting at the time of diagnosis and then annually.
 If albumin in the urine (albuminuria) is detected, it should be confirmed by retesting twice within a 3-6 month period.
-People with hypertension may be tested at regular intervals, with the frequency determined by their healthcare provider.
+People with hypertension may be tested at regular intervals, with the frequency determined by their healthcare practitioner.

 What does the test result mean?